berzerk0/Probable-Wordlists/README.md

 ### Please Help Support the Project by [seeding these files](https://github.com/berzerk0/Probable-Wordlists/releases/tag/v1.2)

+Torrent Note: Before 21 Jun 2017, 4 compression formats for each wordlist variety were included: .7z, -LZMA.zip, .tar.gz and .tar.xz .
+Now, there are only .7z and .tar.gz files.
+The seeding performance was little diluted due to the presence of these redundant files.
+If you wish, you can still download the .tar.xz and -LZMA.zip files from the Mega.nz links, but *in future releases, only .7z and .tar.gz will be created.*

 ### To Cloners and Zip Downloaders:
-This repository does not contain code, but is a group of lists.
+This repository does not contain code, links to a group of lists.
-More accurately, it is a set of links TO a group a lists.
-As a result, a clone or zip download is possible, but may not be necessary to get the files you need.
+A clone or zip download is possible, but *may not be necessary to get the files you need*.

 ### Check out the [Password Trend Analysis](https://github.com/berzerk0/Probable-Wordlists/blob/master/Trend-Analysis.md) - and learn!
 I visualized the trends of passwords that appeared 10 times or more in analysis.